 - (A) An Applicant requesting funding from the Department must submit an Application in order to be considered for an award.
 An Application must be complete (including all required exhibits and supporting materials) and submitted by the required program deadline.
 If an Application, including the corresponding Application fee as described in §10.901 of this chapter, is not submitted to the Department on or before the applicable deadline, the Applicant will be deemed not to have made an Application. - (B) Applying for multifamily funds from the Department is a technical process that must be followed completely.
 As a result of the competitive nature of some funding sources, an Applicant should proceed on the assumption that deadlines are fixed and firm with respect to both date and time, and cannot be waived except where authorized, and for truly extraordinary circumstances, such as the occurrence of a significant natural disaster that makes timely adherence impossible.
 If an Applicant chooses to submit by delivering an item physically to the Department, it is the Applicant's responsibility to be within the Department's doors by the appointed deadline.
 Applicants are strongly encouraged to submit the required items well in advance of established deadlines.
 Applicants should ensure that all documents are legible, properly organized and tabbed, and that digital media is fully readable by the Department.
 Department staff receiving an application may perform a cursory review to see if there are any glaring problems.
 This is a cursory review and may not be relied upon as confirmation that the Application was complete or in proper form. - (C) The Applicant must deliver one (1) CD-R containing a PDF copy and Excel copy of the complete Application to the Department.
-Each copy must be in a single file and individually bookmarked in the order required by the Multifamily Programs Procedures Manual.
-Additional files required for Application submission (e.g., Third Party Reports) outside the Uniform Application may be included on the same CD-R or a separate CD-R as the Applicant sees fit. - (D) Applications must include materials addressing each and all of the items enumerated in this chapter and other chapters as applicable.
+Each copy must be in a single file and individually bookmarked in the order as required by the Multifamily Programs Procedures Manual.
+Additional files required for Application submission (e.g., Third Party Reports) outside of the Uniform Application may be included on the same CD-R or a separate CD-R as the Applicant sees fit. - (D) Applications must include materials addressing each and all of the items enumerated in this chapter and other chapters as applicable.
 If an Applicant does not believe that a specific item should be applied, the Applicant must include, in its place, a statement identifying the required item, stating that it is not being supplied, and a statement as to why the Applicant does not believe it should be required. - (2) Filing of Application for Tax-Exempt Bond Developments.
 Applications may be submitted to the Department as described in subparagraphs (A) and (B) of this paragraph.
 Multiple site applications for Tax-Exempt Bond Developments will be considered to be one Application as identified in Texas Government Code, Chapter 1372.
-Applications will be required to satisfy the requirements of the Qualified Allocation Plan (QAP) and Uniform Multifamily Rules in place at the time the Application is received by the Department.
-Applications that receive a Traditional Carryforward designation after November 15 will not be accepted until after January 2 and will be subject to the QAP and Uniform Multifamily Rules in place at the time the Application is received by the Department.
+Applications that receive a Certificate of Reservation from the Texas Bond Review Board (TBRB) on or before November 15 of the prior program year will be required to satisfy the requirements of the prior year Qualified Allocation Plan (QAP) and Uniform Multifamily Rules.
+Applications that receive a Certificate a Reservation from the TBRB on or after January 2 of the current program year will be required to satisfy the requirements of the current program year QAP and Uniform Multifamily Rules.